Green Thumb Tips-May

 Plan your vegetable garden so that specific plants, like tomatoes, peppers, squash, cucumbers, etc. are planted in a different spot than they were planted last year.
 Rotation of your crops is very important to prevent any diseases prone to that particular vegetable.

-When planning your vegetable gardens, consider planting extra rows and donating the surplus to your local food bank.
+When planning your vegetable gardens, consider planting extra rows and donating the surplus to your

 Plant your corn when the soil temperature reaches 60 degrees.
-Plant in blocks to improve pollination by the wind.
+Plant in blocks to improve pollination by

 Ross netting over your strawberries will help keep birds and squirrels out of your fruit crops.
-In addition, Bird Scare tape will be beneficial in protecting your fruit.
+In addition,

 Check the "When is it safe..." link mentioned above to our Frost Hardiness Chart which will enable you to judge when to plant your vegetable starts.